deic-dk/files_zenodo/README.md

 Copy the app files to the **owncloud/apps/** directory.
 Make sure the server can write to the user directory - this is needed for temporary files courtesy of the files_compress app.

 ## Usage
-You will need a Zenodo access token in order to send anything to Zenodo.
+You will need a Zenodo access token - sandbox or production - in order to actually send anything to Zenodo.
 Go to zenodo.org to learn how to create one.
 This token must be entered under your personal user settings in ownCloud -> User -> AppSettings -> Zenodo.